 Vote-by-mail & Absentee

-No excuse is needed to vote absentee in Wisconsin.
+Voters do not need an excuse to vote absentee/by-mail in Wisconsin.

 Early Voting In Wisconsin